diethardsteiner/pentaho-standardised-git-repo-setup/presentations/how-to-run-presentation.md

 [TOC]
 ```

-# Fix code block font color for the HTML outpu
+# Fix code block font color for the HTML output

-Add to main HTML:
+Add to main HTML (at the same time we also change the color of the bold text):

 ```
 code {
   color: #349cd5;
+}
+.strong-star2{
+  color:burlywood;
 }
 ```